truj1ll0/mkdocs-help-center/docs/classy-live/import-attendees.md

 !!! example "Want to participate?"

-    <a href="https://learn.classy.org/classy-live-bulk-import-attendees-beta.html">Sign up</a> to join the beta program for Bulk Import Attendees on Classy Live.
+    This beta program for importing attendees is no longer accepting new participants.
+Stay tuned for updates about the open beta release coming soon.

 ## Prepare import template